Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Dummies/README.md

 We're not sponsored by them,
 we just think they're good at what they do.

+To follow along with these tutorials, you'll need to have Kaeon FUSION on your computer.

+The Kaeon FUSION utilities we've provided run on Java, so be sure you have it installed.
+If not,
+you can install it [here](https://www.java.com/en/download/).

+Once you have Java installed,
+download our development app, or IDE (Integrated Development Environment) called Kaeon Dev [here](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/raw/master/Kaeon%20FUSION/IDE/Application/Kaeon%20Dev.jar).

 ## What is a program?

 Computer programming means giving a computer a set of instructions to perform.